Implant Dentures in Melbourne

 Even though your denture is stable, it can still move slightly when you chew.
 This slight movement can cause the denture to rub against your gums, which can cause sore spots.
 Your dentist will check your gums and will also check the way your top and bottom teeth come together after insertion of the denture.

-Your implant-supported denture will be more stable than a regular denture.
+Your implant denture will be more stable than a regular denture.
 You will find it easier to speak and you won’t have to worry about the denture becoming loose or falling out of your mouth.
 You generally will be able to eat foods you could not eat before.
-If you have an implant-supported denture in your upper jaw, it can be made to cover less of your palate (roof of your mouth) than a regular denture.
+If you have an implant denture in your upper jaw, it can be made to cover less of your palate (roof of your mouth) than a regular denture.
 That’s because the implants are holding it in place instead of the suction created between the full denture and your palate.

-Advantages of a Fixed Dental Porcelain Bridge
+Fixed Porcelain Bridge

-Advantages of a Hybrid Denture Bridge
+Hybrid Denture Bridge